-A little bit about me…It is rare when I am not around a dog throughout my life.
-Even when I did not have a dog, I've always found ways to be with them.
-My favorite part about graduate school was working part-time as a dog-sitter.
-That was, in fact, the most therapeutic part of my journey of becoming a psychotherapist over 20 years ago.
+It is rare that I have not had a dog in my life.
+Even during the seasons when I did not have one of my own, I found ways to be around them.
+In graduate school, my favorite job was dog-sitting, which in many ways was the most therapeutic part of my journey toward becoming a psychotherapist over 20 years ago.

-3. Be a Good Neighbor
+3. Be a good neighbor

-4. Get Everyone in your household on the same page
+4. Get everyone in your household aligned

-6. Be Kinder to yourself
+6. Be kinder to yourself in the process

 Wendy's Business